floraison/flor/doc/launching.md

 * [on_timeout:](#on_timeout) - in case of `timeout:`, what should happen when it triggers?
 * [vars:](#vars) - the initial variable hash to use in the execution
 * [wait:](#wait) - wait for certain events before allowing the `#launch` method to return
+* [nolaunch:](#nolaunch) - doesn't actually launch, returns the launch message and the expanded launch options

 ## domain: